ONLYOFFICE/DocSpace/packages/asc-web-components/input-with-chips/README.md

   options={[]}
   onChange={(selected) => console.log(selected)}
-  placeholder="Invite people by name or email" existEmailText="This email address has already been entered" invalidEmailText="Invalid email address" exceededLimitText="The limit on the number of emails has reached the maximum", exceededLimit=1000, maxLength=10000,
+  placeholder="Invite people by name or email" clearButtonLabel="Clear list" existEmailText="This email address has already been entered" invalidEmailText="Invalid email address" exceededLimitText="The limit on the number of emails has reached the maximum" exceededLimitInputText="The limit on the number of characters has reached the maximum value" chipOverLimitText="The limit on the number of characters has reached the maximum value" exceededLimit=500,
 />
 ```